Our Ethos

 Kensington Queensmill is specialist school for children and young people (CYP) diagnosed with autism and significant learning difficulties (SLD) from 3-19.
 The majority of CYP’s autism and learning difficulties are at the complex end of the spectrum but the school places at its heart, learning that is child/young person centred with an emphasis on accepting the child for who they are and helping them understand and cope with the world around them.
 From this starting point, we are able to help CYP make progress in acquiring academic, communication, social, regulation and life skills.

 Staff at Kensington Queensmill are highly trained in autism and associated impairments and learning difficulties and the school commits a significant proportion of its annual budget to training and maintaining staff knowledge and resources so that CYP learn in an environment that understands and is suited to them.
 The school is effective in personalising learning so that CYP have unique programmes that are motivating and CYP are thoroughly supported to make progress.
 When this progress occurs, we are committed to creating and adapting provision to ensure it can continue.
-This is achieved through our membership of a trust of specialist schools and resource bases including Queensmill (Hammersmith) and provisions at mainstream schools in Fulham.

 We are committed to supporting parents and carers understand and support their child with the most applicable and up to date knowledge of the condition of autism and evidence-based interventions.
 We offer an extensive range of training courses to enable this.
 Equally, we support colleagues and professionals in other settings to deepen their understanding of autism and effective methods of support.